⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Never have to create a closing HTML tag again.

 Created by the same person who created Auto Rename Tag, Auto Close Tag does what it says on the surface.
 It’ll automatically close the HTML tag you write, so you never need to worry about writing the closing tag, just the opening one.
-It seems a small time saving, but over time it really adds up, and you’ll wonder how you coded without it.
+It seems like a small time save, but over time, it really adds up, and you’ll wonder how you coded without it.

 A GIF showing how the Auto Close Tag VSCode extension works.